ctnadovich/ebrevet/README.md

 to share your certificate of completion.
 Each event you've finished will show a CERTIFICATE button.
 If you press this button, a certificate of completion will appear.
-On the lower right of the certificate, there will be a "share" icon.
+On the lower right of the certificate there is a "share" icon.
 Press this and your phone's share media page will open.
 You can use this to save the certificate to photos, google or dropbox, or to attach it to an email or social media post.

+### Activity Log

+The side drawer menu provides access to the Activity Log.
+The app compiles a text log of its recent activity that is displayed through this menu entry.
+Normally riders will have no need to look at the app activity log, but in case there are problems with the app, the log might show error messages and other information that could help them debug problems.

 ## Club/Region Webserver Support